Illinois:

 Metra operates eleven routes from four downtown stations.
 It is time to convert Metra to Regional Rail so that more people can take more trips throughout the day.

-Seven State-Supported routes link Chicago to downstate cities, Kansas City, Milwaukee and Michigan, These routes need much more frequent service.
+Seven routes link Chicago to downstate cities, Kansas City, Milwaukee and Michigan, These routes need much more frequent service.

 Eight Inter-Regional routes radiate out from Chicago to the Coasts.
 These long neglected trains link small towns to big cities across the Midwest.